 Level II Veterinary Behavior Consultation Fee: $350

-Non-behavioral procedures will be directed back to your primary care veterinarian, or to an another veterinary specialist if indicated.
+Non-behavioral diagnostic procedures will be directed back to your primary care veterinarian, or to an another veterinary specialist if advanced diagnostics are indicated.

 - For patients who have already had an initial consultation and follow up within the last 2 years, but continued care is needed, or new problems have arisen.

 - Medical and behavioral history and progress since the last consultation will be assessed.